 - Fold wet ingredients into dry ingredients.
 Don't overmix.

-- Scoop large spoonfuls of batter into muffin pan so it’s evenly distributed.
-Bake for 20 minutes and until tops are golden brown.
+- Scoop large spoonfuls of batter into muffin pan and evenly distribute.
+Bake for 20-25 minutes and until tops are golden brown.
 Store at room temperature for 2-3 days or refrigerate for a week or freeze for longer.

 What’s your favorite type of muffin?